On Profinite Hyperbolicity and Diophantine Geometry: Profinite hyperbolicity and Diophantine objects

 There exists a pro-$p$ version of the Grothendieck short exact sequence for a curve defined over any finitely generated field

 and the philosophy of Grothendieck's section conjecture could be also implied in this case.
-In the previous section, many examples are introduced where we get hyperbolicity of certain pro-$p$ Galois groups for $p$ outside a finite set of primes $S$.
+In a forthcoming section, many examples are introduced where we get hyperbolicity of certain pro-$p$ Galois groups for $p$ outside a finite set of primes $S$.
 Together with hyperbolicity of the corresponding $\pi^{(p)}_1(X_{\bar k})$ one is lead to the following conjecture

-\begin{conj} Let $k$ denote a finitely generated field and $X$ a hyperbolic algebraic curve defined over $k$, and assume that $Gal(\bar{k}/k)(p)$ is hyperbolic for all $p$ outside a finite set of primes $S$, then the number of points of $X$ defined over $A_S$ is finite, where $A_S$ denotes the integral closure of $\Z$ in the maximal extension of $k$ unramified outside $S$. \end{conj}
+\begin{conj} Let $k$ denote a finitely generated field and $X$ a hyperbolic algebraic curve defined over $k$, and assume that $Gal(\bar{k}_S/k)(p)$ is hyperbolic for the finite set of primes $S$ of bad reduction for $X$, then the number of points of $X$ defined over $A_S$ is infinite, where $A_S$ denotes the integral closure of $\Z$ in the maximal extension of $k$ unramified outside $S$. \end{conj}

-We also believe the following relation between pro-$p$ hyperbolicity and profinite hyperbolicity must be true:

-\begin{conj} Let $H$ denote a finitely generated profinite group.
-If $H(p)$ is hyperbolic profinite for all primes $p$, then $H$ is also a hyperbolic profinite group. \end{conj}

-This would not be a reasonable conjecture until one proves hyperbolicity of $H$ implies hyperbolicity of $H_p$.
-If such a result be true we get Siegel's Theorem out of previous conjectures.
+\begin{rem} Let $k$ denote a finitely generated field and $X$ a hyperbolic algebraic curve defined over $k$ of genus $\geq 1$ after compactification.
+We prove prove in [Ras] that the number of points of $X$ defined over $A_S$ is infinite, where $A_S$ denotes the integral closure of $\Z$ in the maximal extension of $k$ unramified outside a finite set of places $S$. \end{rem}

 In a more abstract setting, one can also think of a profinite group $\Gamma$ surjecting to the Galois group, as an "arithmetic" space